Dani-W/Python-Interface_InnoMaker_USB2CAN/Readme.txt

 Furthermore it contains all vital functions you need to use the CAN2USB-interface with the python-can overlay.

 The CommunicationList.py contains a queue and the necessary functions for the queue to work.

+The converters.py is contains functions to convert different datatypes.